hickeyc32/equation_solvers/README.md

 # equation_solvers
-Numerical method scripts using Sympy or MATLAB
+Numerical method scripts using Sympy and MATLAB